relaycorp/cloudevents-transport-js/README.md

 All other CloudEvents fields, including extensions, are mapped to PubSub attributes with the same name.

-The _channel_ passed to the emitter must be the PubSub topic where messages are to be published.
+The _channel_ passed to the emitter must be the name of the PubSub topic where messages are to be published.